hewsondev/policies/source/sections/09-configuration_management_policy.md

 ## 9.5 Patch Management Procedures

-1. Datica uses automated tooling to ensure systems are up-to-date with the latest security patches.
+1. LifeCo uses automated tooling to ensure systems are up-to-date with the latest security patches.
 2. On Ubuntu Linux systems, the unattended-upgrades tool is used to apply security patches in phases.
    * The security team maintains a mirrored snapshot of security patches from the upstream OS vendor.
 This mirror is synchronized bi-weekly and applied to development systems nightly.
    * If the development systems function properly after the two-week testing period, the security team will promote that snapshot into the mirror used by all staging systems.
 These patches will be applied to all staging systems during the next nightly patch run.